Will Appleton: Early life and career

 Appleton was born in Alexandra in Central Otago in 1889, the eldest of nine children.
 His parents were Yorkshireman Edwin Appleton and his Scottish wife, Margaret Bruce.
 The Appleton family briefly moved to Gisborne in 1904 but was back in Alexandra in the following year.
 Appleton, left by the postmaster in charge of the local post office as a teenager, did some bookkeeping for local businesses.
 In October 1906, aged 17, he was appointed a cadet in the accountancy department of the General Post Office at Wellington.
 In 1909 he passed his accountancy exams.

 He left the Post and Telegraph Department, then still a centre of modern communications technology, and in April 1910 joined advertising agent Charles Haines and Co.
 Haines had founded his business, the country's first advertising agency, in Wellington in 1891.
-Will married Mary Helen (Nell) Munro in March 1913.
+Appleton married Mary Helen (Nell) Munro in March 1913.
 They were to have a daughter and two sons.
-By the time of the first world war 25-year-old Will Appleton was manager of Charles Haines.
+By the time of the First World War 25-year-old Will Appleton was manager of Charles Haines.
 He was appointed managing director in 1918.
 Nell died in 1918's influenza epidemic.
 The following year he married Rose Hellewell and they had a daughter and two sons.

-Meanwhile, Appleton maintained his local body interests serving on the Wellington Hospital Board from 1923.
-In 1931 he successfully stood for the Wellington City Council.
 Then in 1932 he sold his interest in Charles Haines to his former partners, accepted directorships in many major listed companies and devoted himself to politics.